Belteshazzar89/sterlingcoleman/_pages/exploration/great-divide-route/commentary/july-22.md

 ## Relief Pass

-I belive the pass which I did not have name for is known by others as Relief Pass.
+I believe the pass which I did not have name for is known by others as Relief Pass.
 It is an easy hike up to this pass, and from here I could see an old burned-out valley off to the East, past the valley which I would follow North towards Warner Lake.
 The lake isn't visible from the pass, just the beginning of the descent to the valley floor.

 ## Approaching Warner Lake